SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/Controls/DT-P-AE-M01-005.md

 Tracking user activity may not be permitted in different parts of the world.
 Make sure to follow any data protection regulations your organizations falls under when tracking use activity.

-Alerts can be configured when a certain event occurs or a threshold is reached, this helps automate the review process of system logs and reduces workload from administrators.
-Sending logs to a central location helps to achieve setting up alerts.

 ## Verification of Control

 - [ ] Start the workload monitor using the STO3N transaction